RaphaelCaamano/Minesweeper/README.md

 # Video Description:
 The link to my youtube video: https://www.youtube.com/watch?v=nEM5nvF4hkQ
 <br> </br>
-My full in-depth explanation of the game that I run and show how it works.
+My full in-depth explanation of the game and how it works.